 b.
 The construction of such a wall helps to minimize the time and cost by eliminating the need for separate stud framing and drywall costs.

 c.
-The precast concrete wall can be used as load-bearing structures.
+The precast concrete wall can be used as a load-bearing structure.

 d.
-The precast concrete wall can be reused for the future building expansions if designed accordingly.
+The precast concrete wall can be reused for future building expansions if designed accordingly.

 e.
 This wall offers a high degree of durability even in extreme weather conditions.